Last updated: May 4, 2026

 Where can seniors in Arizona get free tax help?

-Start with the ADOR free tax return preparation page.
+Start with ADOR’s free tax return preparation page.
 It points people to AARP Tax-Aide and Volunteer Income Tax Assistance.
-You can also use the IRS free tax prep locator for Volunteer Income Tax Assistance or Tax Counseling for the Elderly sites, or call 2-1-1 in Arizona if phone help is easier.
+You can also use the IRS free tax prep locator for VITA or TCE sites, or call 2-1-1 in Arizona if phone help is easier.

 Which Arizona tax form should most seniors use?

 Most seniors will use Form 140 or Form 140A.
-The ADOR filing guide says Form 140EZ is only for taxpayers who were under age 65 and not blind at year-end, so it does not fit most older adults.
+Form 140EZ does not fit many older adults because it is limited.
 Use Form 140 if you need adjustments, itemize deductions, want the newer senior deduction route, or need more detailed tax handling.

-Editorial note: This guide is produced based on our Editorial Standards using official and other high-trust sources, regularly updated and monitored, but not affiliated with any government agency and not a substitute for official tax, legal, or financial advice.
+Editorial note: This guide is produced using official and other high-trust sources.
+It is not affiliated with any government agency and is not a substitute for official tax, legal, or financial advice.
 Individual outcomes cannot be guaranteed.

 Corrections: Please note that despite our careful verification process, errors may still occur.
 Email info@grantsforseniors.org with corrections and we respond within 72 hours.